alanjsfleming/echook-logfile-viewer/README.md

 # eChook Logfile Viewer

-This could be useful for anyone who uses an eChook to log data.
-I volunteer the Green Arrows Formula 24 team and we use an eChook to log data from the car.
+This could be useful for anyone who uses an [eChook](https://github.com/echook) to log data.
+I volunteer with the Green Arrows Formula 24 team and we use an eChook to log data from the car.

 I spent a lot of time trying to get the eChook data into a format that was clear to understand on Excel.